a-vidhawan/cse15l-lab-reports/LabReport-2.md

 - Since it does, an array `parameters` is created with `paramaters[0]="s"` and `parameters[1]="University of California San Diego"`.
 - Since `count!=0`, a new line - `"\n"` - is added to `comtents` and then "University of California San Diego" is added to it.
 - `contents` is returned and displayed on the web page.

 ***
+## Part-2: Program Testing

+Part 2 of the lab report involves choosing 1 bug from lab 3, and providing tester methods, symptoms, the bug and the fixed code for it.

+I've chosen the bug in the `filter` method of the `ListExamples` class.

+***
+##Part-3

+***